elucian/bee/syntax/inference.md

 ## Multiply

-Multiply operator: "*" will create a string string:
+Multiply operator: "*" will create a long string:

 ```
 -- create string of 10 spaces